IBM/ibm_zos_zosmf/roles/manage_software_instance/README.md

 The variables used by the role are listed below:

-    - zmf_host: z/OSMF host uri, excluding https, including port
+    - zmf_host: z/OSMF host name
+    - zmf_port: z/OSMF port number
     - zmf_user: z/OSMF username
     - zmf_password: z/OSMF password
     - instance_action_name: Action to be performed on a provisioned software instance. for example Deprovision